Step by Step Guide of EDI 834 Process: How it works?

 • Implementations that pre-date HIPAA 834

-Mapping tables define the relationship between internal and HIPAA data elements while translation algorithms convert non-standard data into the 834 layouts.
+Mapping tables define the relationship between internal and HIPAA data elements while translation algorithms convert non-standard data into layouts.
 Both mapping and translation are typically built into EDI 834 gateway or portal EDI service providers before routing EDI healthcare transactions between trading partners.

 Want to navigate through the EDI 834 process effortlessly